1dv023/syllabus/examination/exam-assignment-1/README.md

 * Using Git to show progress in your work.

 ## The alternative server
 We have provided an alternative server where we have made some changes on the information and some URLs.
 Your application should also pass this server.
-The starting-URL is: http://labcloudftk46.lnu.se:8080/
+The starting-URL is: to come...
 The result of this site should look like this:
 <img src="https://github.com/1dv023/syllabus/blob/master/examination/exam-assignment-1/output2.png?raw=true" width="80%">